gogameguru/glift-go-game/README.md

 glift-go-wp
 ===========

-Glift Go Game is a WordPress plugin which integrates the Glift responsive Go library with WordPress
+The Glift Go Game is a WordPress plugin which integrates the Glift responsive Go library with WordPress